czim/laravel-nestedupdater/README.md

 [![Latest Stable Version](http://img.shields.io/packagist/v/czim/laravel-nestedupdater.svg)](https://packagist.org/packages/czim/laravel-nestedupdater)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/cb05e233-afac-486e-b276-2765d1461cd6/mini.png)](https://insight.sensiolabs.com/projects/cb05e233-afac-486e-b276-2765d1461cd6)

-Package for allowing updating of nested eloquent model relations using a single data array.
+Package for updating nested eloquent model relations using a single data array.

 This package will make it easy to create or update a group of nested, related models through a single method call.
 For example, when passing in the following data for an update of a Post model ...